What are the signs and symptoms of morgellons?

-- Neuropsychiatric symptoms and signs, ranging from mood or personality changes to diagnosed disorders including Attention Deficit Disorder, Bipolar Disorder, Obsessive Compulsive Disorder and occasionally frank psychosis.
+- Neuropsychiatric symptoms and signs, ranging from mood or personality changes to diagnosed disorders including Attention Deficit Disorder, Bipolar Disorder, Obsessive Compulsive Disorder, and occasionally frank psychosis.
 Temporal relationship to skin lesion onset is not known

 - Acute changes in skin texture and pigment.
 The skin is variously thickened and thinned, with an irregular texture and irregular hyperpigmentation pattern.
 The changes resemble age associated sun-exposure skin damage, but typically appear acutely

 - Skin examination often reveals excoriated and/or crusted lesions which, on examination with lighted magnification, are seen to have inclusions of variously colored (white, blue, black, or red) fibers.
-Skin examination may also reveal multiple hyper-pigmented macules, and an increase of what appears to be villous hair on arms. and face.
+Skin examination may also reveal multiple hyper-pigmented macules, and an increase of what appears to be villous hair on arms and face.

-- Arthralgias are reported by a significant percentage of this patient population.
+- Arthralgias are reported by many patients.

 - Most patients will have sought care from multiple medical care providers.
 A large number will have been diagnosed with Delusional Parasitosis likely because of the juxtaposition of unexplained skin lesions and sensations and psychiatric overlay.
 Unfortunately, almost none will have received an appropriate diagnostic physical examination (particularly a microscopic or biopsy examination of lesions), but will have been diagnosed by history alone with grossly incomplete observation.

-- Most of these patients feel abandoned by the traditional medical care system and have sought alternative care providers or have self medicated, seriously compounding an already difficult medical situation
+- Most of these patients feel abandoned by the traditional medical care system and have sought alternative care providers or have self-medicated, seriously compounding an already difficult medical situation